 Day 7 -

-After an exquisite hike or bike ride through Kuiseb Canyon, we’ll head to Swakopmund, a German colonial town situated on the Atlantic Ocean.
+Today we will head to the coastal town of Swakopmund, a German colonial town situated on the Atlantic Ocean.

 Namibia was under German, South African and United Nations control for most of the 20th Century, but has been stable and independent since 1990.
-We’ll see many of the cultural influences at work in this urban center.
+For that reason, we’ll see many of the cultural influences at work in this urban center.

 Day 8 -

-You may also enjoy a day trip into the desert with quad bikes (the local name for ATVs) or a boat trip departing from neighboring Walvis Bay to see marine species such as pelicans, flamingos, cape fur seals and Southern Right Whales.
+Explore the town on your own, enjoy a day trip into the desert with quad bikes (the local name for ATVs) or enjoy a boat trip departing from neighboring Walvis Bay to see marine species such as pelicans, flamingos, cape fur seals, and Southern Right Whales.

-Our guide will help make arrangements for you today if you would like, or you may prefer to rest and relax after a very busy week of hiking and biking.
+Our guide will help make arrangements for you today if you would like, or you may prefer to rest and relax after a very busy week of hiking.
+Tonight we will meet up for dinner.

 Day 9 -